rinta-toyoda/retailer-agent-project/README.md

 - Database tool for dynamic product queries
 - Fallback mechanism for reliability

-### 4.3 Agile Development (6 Marks)

-See `AGILE_NOTES.md` for:
-- Sprint structure and planning
-- User stories with acceptance criteria
-- Team roles and retrospectives

-### 4.4 Advanced Technologies (6 Marks)

-- Next.js 14 with App Router and TypeScript
-- FastAPI with async operations
-- Docker Compose for containerization
-- OpenAI GPT-4 for natural language processing
-- LocalStack S3 for image storage
-- JWT authentication with protected routes
-- Clean architecture with repository pattern

 ## Testing

 The project includes a comprehensive testing infrastructure: